Baam25/WikiGame/README.md

 * Xcode 7.3, Cocoapods >=0.39
 * Install Cocoapods version 0.39 or higher and do a pod install.
 Open the workspace and run the project.
 It can be run in iphone as well as iPad.
 * There is a limit to the number of requests that can be made to the Wikipedia api.
-So expect the app to be unresponsive after a long usage.
+So expect the app to be unresponsive after long duration of usage.

 ### Who do I talk to? ###